Knee Arthritis Treatment in Kirkland, WA

 Causes of Osteoarthritis

 Osteoarthritis is degenerative, meaning that it occurs from the natural wear and tear of the joint’s cartilage over time.
 As a person ages, the cartilage between their joints begins to wear down.
-After much of this cartilage is gone, the joint begins to rub one bone directly against another, resulting in very intense pain.
+After much of this cartilage is gone, the joint begins to rub one bone directly against another, resulting in very intense knee pain.

 Post-Traumatic arthritis is a more specific form of osteoarthritis.